dmastrop/c8_p9_S3deploy_AWS_CodeCommit_CodeArtifact_CodePipeline_CodeBuild_Code/README.md

-# test8 after adding CodeCommit repo project11 to the project9 IAM user
-# test again after removing project11 IAM user and using project9 IAM user for both project9 and 11 after adding ARN of project11
+test8 after adding CodeCommit repo project11 to the project9 IAM user test again after removing project11 IAM user and using project9 IAM user for both project9 and 11 after adding ARN of project11
-# test
-# test